chordify/redis-schema/README.md

 in the `Value` instance, it's safe and it composes.
 Moreover, with small let-bound functions, the repetition can be greatly minimised.

-TODO: you must specify an instance, i think (?), or it may not even be relevant
+TODO: you must specify an instance, i think that all sub-elements must be in the same instance

 ## Libraries